mr3m/kanedama/datascience/README.md

 ## Delivery

-To achieve your mission, you'll have to return us:
+To achieve your mission, you'll have to deliver:

 - A project written in **Python** (3.x)
 - Clearly documented code or explanations with each function. **You need